 Bring the expertise of an ASHA Certified Speech-Language Pathologist or Audiologist to your school!

 When you add one of our Clinicians to your team you’ll be adding years of experience and expertise.
 All our clinicians are licensed in the state of New Jersey, have their ASHA Certificate of Clinical Competency and have a passion for their field.
-We have specialists in Apraxia, Autism, AAC, ASL, Aphasia, Stuttering, and Swallowing, all with experience actively participating with child study and share the desire to have every child succeed.
+We have specialists in Apraxia, Autism, AAC, ASL, Aphasia, Stuttering, and Swallowing, all with experience actively participating with child study teams.
+All share the desire to have every child succeed.
 Each of our clinicians have an area of specialty in addition to certifications such as LAMP, LSVT, and Hanen.

 We can provide a full range of services including: